meeshkan/worlds-greatest-website/blog/2020-03-27-typeddict-vs-dataclasses.md

 Types help us catch bugs earlier and reduces the number of unit tests to maintain.

+<a name="classes-and-dataclasses"></a>

 ## Classes and `dataclasses`

 Python typing works for classes as well.
 Let's see how static typing with classes can move two errors from runtime to compile time.

+<a name="setting-up-our-example"></a>

 ### Setting up our example